 Activities: Aside from the paddling, Weeki Wachee Springs State Park also offers many other activities including a waterpark complete with multiple slides, a lazy river, wildlife demonstrations, and even a mermaid show!
 Weeki Wachee is well known for its underwater viewing theatre mermaid show that dates back to the 40s.
 Also, if you still want to get out onto the water, but paddling isn’t for you then check out the river boat tours that head out every 45 minutes throughout the day.
 You might even see a manatee!

 Route: Kayaking down the Weeki Wachee river is literally breathtaking, especially if you haven’t witnessed the crystal clear water that empties from a natural spring.
 This is a point to point paddle meaning that you will start just downstream from the Weeki Wachee spring and float with the current.
-The run is approximately 5.5 miles and will take about 3-4 hours.
-Plan to stop at the multiple sand beaches along the way for a snack.
-There are also a couple of rope swings and deeper spots to take a dip in.
+The run is approximately 2.8 miles and will take about 2 hours.
+A new takeout point has been installed near the boundary into the state park.
+This will be your takeout point if you are paddling in a rental kayak.
+You are no longer permitted to take rentals all the way to Rogers Park.
+If you have launched your own vessel, then you can continue onward past the state park boundary for the entire almost 6 mile paddle that will take you anywhere between 4-5 hours.
+Plan you hang out on the sandy beaches or swing from the tall rope swings!
 As you approach the end of your paddle, there will be a few forks in the road.
 Continue to stay left to make your way to Roger’s Park (the pick-up point).
-You’ll exit to the left of the park where the shuttle crew will take care of your kayak.
+Since the shuttle no longer goes to Rogers Park, you’ll need to arrange your own.
+You can either park a car at the state park and another at Rogers or leave someone with the vessels and use an Uber to return to the starting point.

 Points of interest: The first hour or so of the paddle should be taken slowly because of its beauty.
 As you paddle back towards civilization, the water will become slightly less clear.
 There is, however, a highlight towards the end of the paddle called Hospital Hole.
 This is a deep sinkhole towards the left side of the river that is known to be a manatee hotspot.
 If you find this location, pull off and just float.
 If there are manatees, they will come up for air every so often and it’s a much more enjoyable experience (for you and them) if you just float.
 Remember that you are in their habitat and NEVER harass or touch a manatee.